IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

    }

 Now, both destructors are called when :code:`BB` goes out of scope.
-It can be destructed as it is pointed by[[[is "by" the right/best word?
-Should it be "at" or "to"?]]] a weak pointer and later, :code:`AA` can be destructed as it is pointing to nothing.
+It can be destructed as a weak pointer pointed to it and later, :code:`AA` can be destructed as it is pointing to nothing.

 It doesn't matter whether :code:`AA` or :code:`BB` goes out of scope first.
 When :code:`BB` goes out of scope, it calls for the destruction of all managed objects, like :code:`A_ptr`.